surajp/lwc-oss-sf-auth-hub/README.md

 ## Mechanism

-The app uses Web Server OAuth flow to get an access token and refresh token for an org.
+The app uses [Web Server OAuth flow](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/intro_oauth_web_server_flow.htm) to get an access token and refresh token for an org.
 The refresh token is encrypted and stored in the database and is used for all subsequent authentication requests.
+Users authenticate into the app using their Google credentials.
+Authorized users' Google usernames should be added to the `authorized_users` table.

 ## Steps to run locally